Dr. Philip Brady, Executive Director

 Bill Schneider, Managing Editor

 Bill Schneider is the Managing Editor of Etruscan Press.
-His previous experience includes a three-decade long career in the music industry accompanied by extensive travel throughout four continents.
+His previous experience includes a three-decade long career in the music industry accompanied by extensive travel throughout six continents.

 Bill received his Bachelor of Science in Journalism Magna Cum Laude from Suffolk University.
 He also received his M.A. and M.F.A. in Creative Writing from Wilkes University.